How to Dispose of Electronics: Say No to E-Waste

 Look for facilities that are R2 certified, meaning that they meet the world’s most widely adopted standard for responsible electronics recycling.
 Across 28 countries, there are more than 900 of such certified facilities.

-NOTE: Before you start the electronics recycling process, clear any personal information and remove batteries (which you should recycle separately through companies like Call2Recycle).
+NOTE: Before you start the electronics recycling process, clear any personal information and remove batteries (which you should recycle separately through sustainable tech companies like Call2Recycle).

 5. HOW TO PREVENT E-WASTE

 Sustainable technology means more than ethical electronics and eco-friendly appliances—it means making a conscious effort to keep those products in use longer and only make purchases when they’re absolutely necessary.